matvej-g/transcendence/notes_milena.md

 - how does frontend and backend connect to each other?
 - in example of user management -> who will write the typescript?
 Me or Ivan?

+## general questions:
+- will all data come in json format from the backend?